 Your retirement portfolio probably includes some market-based investments that help grow your wealth, but that are also subject to volatility.
 Because the cash value of whole life insurance is guaranteed not to fall, it can help provide a source of funds for your during market downturns, when you’re less inclined to sell your investments in order to produce retirement income.

 Providing tax-efficient income in retirement

 In addition, to ensure you have the most flexibility when it comes to tax efficiency in retirement, it’s a good idea to have a mix of taxable and non-taxable retirement assets you can draw from to help cover any retirement expenses.
-You can withdraw the basis you pay into a permanent life insurance policy tax-free, and you can borrow against your cash value tax-free as long as your policy is still in place.
+You can withdraw the basis you pay into a permanent or whole life insurance policy tax-free, and you can borrow against your cash value tax-free as long as your policy is still in place.
 (Note that taking from your cash value or borrowing against it may reduce your death benefit and affect other aspects of your plan.)